 PRIIPs requires funds, so both active and passive, to provide a Key Information Document (KID).
 This KID enables investors to asses the risk, reward and costs in one swift read.

-Since it’s a European regulation, European funds were ready by the time the new rules came into effect. without it, they wouldn’t be allowed to be public.
+Because it’s a European regulation, European funds were ready by the time the new rules came into effect.
+Without it, they wouldn’t be allowed to be public after all.

-US-based ETFs didn’t bother to comply since their focus is the US so creating this EU approved documentation wasn’t and still isn’t a priority nor will it ever be.
+US-based ETFs didn’t bother to comply as their focus is the US.
+Creating this EU approved documentation wasn’t and still isn’t a priority for them, nor will it ever be.
 It’s also very likely a money thing, why allow your european investors the access to a cheap tracker when you can just let them enjoy a more expensive one?

-As a result, brokers weren’t allowed to make the funds that didn’t offer a KID to their clients.
+Unfortunately, as a result of this decision, EU brokers don’t make the US-funds that don’t offer a KID to their clients available.

 Since brokers aren’t allowed to make US funds available the following question needs answering: what is the alternative to these very large and highly liquid funds?

 For most US funds there is a European equivalent.
 Naming all of them is outside the scope of this article, but below are some of the most popular funds and their European counterpart.
 Of course, these EU-based funds aren’t nearly as big and might be a tad bit more expensive, but there is no alternative for the retail trader.
 We’ve got to make do with what we have.

 Since European traders are forced into lesser known funds and thus more often than not, smaller funds, you do have to take their size into consideration.

 The popular American trackers don’t have this concern and it becomes apparent when you look at the size of the below-mentioned funds.